joansenent/SwipeLayout/README.md

 ### Are you ready?
 I show you how:

-Let's do it that one (Right Side Swipe):
+Let's do this one (Right Side Swipe):

 ![screenshoot](https://cloud.githubusercontent.com/assets/4138527/14615699/3c94e41a-05a7-11e6-8cca-4e97219d63b9.png)